Rosario: Planetarium

 Located in Urquiza Park, Rosario's Municipal Astronomical Complex is one of the principal astronomical centers of the region.

 The planetarium has a core team, together with its secondary elements, providing an artificial image of the sky through projections made on a fixed hemispherical dome that functions as a display.

-The assembly is installed in the Room "Oscar Claudio Caprile", located in the heart of the magnificent building that is shaped like a comet.
+The assembly is inside the Room "Oscar Claudio Caprile", located inside the comet-shaped building.

 For its technical characteristics in terms of size, quality of sound and image, and interior comfort, this room is considered among the best in the world.

 The building in the shape of a comet forms a part of the complex that includes the "Prof. Victor Capolongo" observatory and the experimental science museum.

 The observatory

 Municipal Astronomical Observatory "Prof. Victor Capolongo" was inaugurated on June 18, 1970, and named its first director.

 The Observatory facilitates outreach, teaching, and research in the field of astronomy and related sciences and informs the public of phenomena that occur in the sky, such as eclipses, planetary configurations, passages of comets, etc.

 To that end, the Observatory has installed two telescopes.
 One Coudé refractor has a 150 mm aperture and 2250 mm focal distance provided with Lyot's monochromatic filter for solar observation.
 Another Cassegrain reflector has 300 mm aperture, constructed by the Carl Zeiss company.

 There are realized observations and astronomical photography of all the visible celestial objects in Rosario's sky, according to time of year and especially the Sun, the Moon, and the planets Jupiter, Saturn, Mars, and Venus.

 The asteroid 14812 Rosario was named in the city's honor as a result.